Pensions, spies and animal rights make headlines

 The NZZ am Sonntag reports that the legal cases soared to nearly 2,000 in 2015 from just over 600 cases ten years ago.

-There have also been a growing number of attacks on farmers who raise pigs or chicken, according to an official of a farmers’s organisation.
+There have also been a growing number of attacks on farmers who raise pigs or chickens, according to an official of a farmer’s organisation.

 All Swiss final